rinvex/laravel-attributes/README.md

 getRelationValue()
 ```

-#### `Rinvex\Attributes\Support\RelationBuilder`
+#### Dynamic Relationships

-This class creates the Eloquent relations to the attribute values based on their type.
-If they are multi-valued, it will provide a `hasMany` relation, otherwise just a `hasOne`.
-This class creates closures that return this kind of relations and may be called straight from the entity model.
-These closures are stored in `$entityAttributeRelations` property in the `\Rinvex\Attributes\Traits\Attributable` trait.
+This package dynamically define the Eloquent relations to the attribute values based on their type, using [`resolveRelationUsing`](https://laravel.com/docs/master/eloquent-relationships#dynamic-relationships) method.
+If they are multi-valued, it will register a `hasMany` relation, otherwise just a `hasOne`.

 ## Installation